 If one person is going to run to your baby the first time they whimper, teaching your baby to sleep alone will not be successful.

 In addition, if your baby is in daycare, speak with your childcare provider.
-It is important to ensure the same teaching moments are happening in all settings.
+It is important to be certain that the same teaching strategies are happening in all settings.

 Establishing A Bedtime Routine

 Human beings are creatures of habit — we learn by association.
 So, to help your baby learn how to sleep alone, you have to provide a routine.
-The routine should have the same steps, in the same order, at the same time, for each sleep.
+The routine should have the same steps, in the same order, at the same time, for each sleep period (5).

 While the “traditional” bedtime routine is a bath, dressing in pajamas, reading, and then sleeping, you don’t have to take these steps if they don’t work for you.
-The important thing is consistency, rather than the steps themselves, or the order you take them in.
+The important thing is consistency, rather than the steps themselves, or the order in which you take them.

 However, the one thing you should incorporate into your baby’s bedtime routine is a peaceful environment.